Future study

 Then, once you graduate, you can go about finishing your apprenticeship full-time.

-Advantages of VET study
+Advantages of TAFE study

-VET study gives you the real-life skills to perform specific jobs.
+CDU TAFE gives you the real-life skills to perform specific jobs.
 You're exposed to the workplace and given the opportunity to figure out if a specific industry is right for you.

-VET providers are constantly keeping up with industry demands and skills so you can be confident that courses are adapted to meet the changing needs of the Australian economy.
+TAFE providers are constantly keeping up with industry demands and skills so you can be confident that courses are adapted to meet the changing needs of the Australian economy.

 Some of Australia’s most in-demand roles such as bricklayers, plumbers and healthcare workers require the practical skills that are learnt through vocational education.
-Choosing a VET qualification in an in-demand field makes you highly attractive to employers.
+Choosing a TAFE qualification in an in-demand field makes you highly attractive to employers.

 More importantly, average annual salaries reflect this!
 According to research, the top five earning trades bring home more than $100,000 a year.